AshleySetter/AdventOfCode2016/README.md

 Python was timed in IPython 5.0.0 using the %timeit magic.

-C was timed in the code using the clock function from the time.h header file and was compiled with gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.4).
+C was timed in the code using the clock function from the time.h header file and was compiled with gcc version 5.4.0

 On Linux PC
 -----------